Anterior Scoliosis Correction (ASC):

 The History of Using a Tether to Correct Scoliosis

-• A limited time period for patients to benefit from the procedure
+• A limited period for patients to benefit from the procedure

 • The procedure did not stabilize spinal curves during the remaining growth periods of a child